sleekweasel/CgiAdbRemote/README.md

 This script requires Perl and the module HTTP::Server::Simple::CGI

-Due to the implementation of the Perl -s option, to specify a numeric value of '1' to a command-line option, write it as '01'.
+Due to the implementation details, '1' is a reserved value: to pass the value '1' to a command-line option, write it as '01'.

 ISSUES: